tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

 ### Overview

-In this lesson, students will be introduced to deep learning basic concepts, also they will create deep learning models using Keras and deploy machine learning models in the web using Google Colaboratory.
+In this lesson, students will be introduced to deep learning basic concepts.
+Also, they will create deep learning models using Keras and deploy machine learning models in the cloud using Google Colaboratory.

 ### Class Objectives